-Under the direction of Robert Katzman, MD, a number of scientists and scholars renowned for their work in Alzheimer’s disease and aging assembled at UCSD to conduct investigations into the etiology and effects of this devastating disease.
+Under the direction of Robert Katzman, MD, a number of scientists and scholars renowned for their work in Alzheimer’s disease and aging assembled at UC San Diego to conduct investigations into the etiology and effects of this devastating disease.
 Working with multiple facilities around the country, our clinicians and basic researchers have been instrumental in helping the scientific community understand the clinical presentation and the basic biology of the disease.
 Our clinical studies have also uncovered information that has led to the development of therapies that help slow the progression of the disease and, in some cases, improve memory.

 The center’s clinical research program enrolls both people with Alzheimer’s disease and related dementias, as well as control subjects.
-Since its inception, more than 2,000 volunteers have participated in our research studies, including more than 300 participants in our Hispanic program.
+Since its inception, more than 2,500 volunteers have participated in our research studies, including more than 350 participants in our Hispanic program.

 Follow UC San Diego CME on

 UC San Diego School of Medicine, Continuing Medical Education • 9500 Gilman Drive, MC0947 • La Jolla, CA 92093-0947